controlshift/slate/source/includes/authenticated_api/_intro.md

 An *API Application* must be configured within your ControlShift instance before using the API.
 Access is then granted to this application, and exchanged for a token which is used to authenticate your access to API endpoints.

+If you're synchronizing data from ControlShift into another system then the Webhooks API is likely a better choice for that use case.

 ## Rate Limits

 We apply the following per-domain rate limits on HTTP requests made to the API: